Interview with Dr Sanjaya Karki: How the World Extreme Medicine Conference helped further his career

 The Nepalese health service, like most of the world, has suffered under severe pressure.
 But unlike much of the Western world, Nepal’s lack of critical care facilities, resources and trained personnel, traffic infrastructure issues and mountainous terrain are a huge challenge to overcome.
 Identifying these critical issues, Sanjaya and his team are working hard to help overcome these systemic shortcomings.

-We caught up with him for a friendly discussion not long ago and it was then that he revealed how the David Weil Bursary (now defunct, but soon to be replaced by new WEM Fellowship bursaries) and the World Extreme Medicine Conference helped usher him towards his first job placement in Nepal.
+We caught up with him for a friendly discussion not long ago and it was then that he revealed how the David Weil Bursary and the World Extreme Medicine Conference helped usher him towards his first job placement in Nepal.

 Naturally, we wanted to find out more.
-So, we sat down with him (virtually, of course) to learn more about his work in the hope that it helps other aspiring extreme medics identify avenues where World Extreme Medicine can help give their career a boost in the right direction.
+So, we sat down with him to learn more about his work in the hope that it helps other aspiring extreme medics identify avenues where World Extreme Medicine can help give their career a boost in the right direction.

 Read on to learn more about Sanjaya’s journey and experience – and then we encourage you to delve into the Air Medical Journal article itself for free.